Chehabiyeh: History

 In 1596, it was named as a village, Tayr Zabna, in the Ottoman nahiya (subdistrict) of Tibnin under the Liwa Safad, with a population of 16 households, all Muslim.
 The villagers paid a fixed tax rate of 25% on agricultural products, such as wheat (1300 akçe), barley (280 a.), olive trees (368 a.), goats and beehives (447 a.), in addition to an olive oil press (12 a.) and "occasional revenues" (50 a.).

 In 1875, Victor Guérin noted on 'Their Zibna': "This village contains a great number of cut stones, dispersed, coming from an ancient church now destroyed.
 On the base of a pillar once belonging to this building, I remarked two Greek crosses extremely well sculptured."
 He estimated that the village had 400 Metawileh inhabitants.

 In 1881, the PEF's Survey of Western Palestine (SWP) described Teir Zinbeh as: "A village, built of stone, containing about 300 Metawileh, situated on a ridge, with figs, olives, pomegranates, and arable land round.
 Water supply from spring and cisterns."

 Modern era

-On April 16, 2024, an airstrike in the area targeted and eliminated Muhammad Hussein Mustafa Sh'houri, a commander of the rocket and missile unit of Hezbollah's Redwan Force.
+On April 16, 2024, an Israeli Air Force airstrike in the area targeted and eliminated Muhammad Hussein Mustafa Sh'houri, a commander of the rocket and missile unit of Hezbollah's Redwan Force.